openwashdata/.github/profile/README.md

 You can find our website here: [openwashdata.org](https://openwashdata.org/)

+Join our [Matrix Chat](https://matrix.to/#/#openwashdata-lobby:staffchat.ethz.ch ), a place for direct communication.

 ***
 This project was supported by the [Open Research Data Program of the ETH Board](https://ethrat.ch/en/eth-domain/open-research-data/).